 “This is a very different method of teaching for me,” says Desai.
 “The students can take in the recorded lectures at their own pace and we have longer labs.
 It is making me think about our teaching models, since it opens up possibilities to use class time differently.”
 Desai was the teaching assistant for DPH Commissioner Jewel Mullen’s (MD, MPH ’96) SAS class when she was a student at the Yale School of Public Health nearly 20 years ago.

 Custom training sessions have been designed by YCAS for many departments at Yale and institutions as far away as St. Petersburg, Russia.
 “In training, one size does not fit all,” says YCAS executive director, William King.
 “We’ve created the most efficient possible use of resources to accommodate what the students’ daily practice looks like.”
 Since its inception in 2010, YCAS has become known for its expertise in R, an open-source programming language for statistical computing, data analysis and study design.

 The DPH is also a partner and member of the advisory committee of the CT-RI PHTC, which provides continuing education to professionals in public health practice, particularly those in the governmental sector.
 “Last year, we conducted a series of focus groups with DPH staff to identify priority training needs.
 We are very pleased to provide their staff accessible, high quality training in key skill areas, such as this SAS course, as well as other areas of practice like quality improvement, performance management, leadership and HIV/AIDS,” says Kathi Traugh, CT-RI PHTC’s assistant director.

-This Article was submitted by Denise L Meyer, on Tuesday, April 16, 2013.
+This article was submitted by Denise L Meyer on April 16, 2013.